wasp-lang/wasp/web/docs/auth/email.md

 4. Password validation

-  Read more about the default password validation rules and how to override them in [using auth docs](/docs/auth/overview).
+  Read more about the default password validation rules and how to override them in [auth overview docs](/docs/auth/overview).

 ## Email Verification Flow